alexgdebeer/TumorTwin/README.md

 ## License

 This package is released under a UT Austin Research license.
 Commercial use is prohibited without prior permission from UT Austin.
-See [LICENSE.md](https://OncologyModelingGroup.github.io/TumorTwin/LICENSE.md) for more details.
+See [LICENSE.md](./LICENSE.md) for more details.

 ## References
 If you find this library useful in your research, please consider citing the following references:

 #### TumorTwin Technical Report
 ```
-TBD
+Coming soon!
 ```
 #### TumorTwin Codebase
 ```